sumyatnoe2004/final-capstone-project--advanced-python/README.md

 ## 📖 Educational Purpose

-This repository was developed as part of a university capstone project for educational purposes.
+This repository was developed as part of a school capstone project for educational purposes.
 The project demonstrates the application of Python, data analytics, and machine learning techniques to solve a real-world business problem through customer and product segmentation.

 If you are learning Python, data analytics, or machine learning, feel free to explore the notebook, use the code as a reference, and build upon it for your own learning.